selfage/observable_array/README.md

 ## Overview

 Written in TypeScript and compiled to ES6 with inline source map & source.
 See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
-Provides a wrapper around native JavaScript array which is capable to listen to changes on itself.
+Provides a type-safe wrapper around native JavaScript array which is capable to listen to changes.

 Note that if the array is consisted of objects, changes on those objects will not be captured.
 Refer to [@selfage/message#generate-observable-message](https://github.com/selfage/message#generate-observable-message) for a solution to make them observable.